prakharmrsl/easypcceo.github.io/pages/crypto-mining/litecoin-hardware/litecoin-hardware.md

 Scrypt relies heavily on lots of high-speed Ram, and is often referred to as the 'memory hard problem'.
 [Vertcoin](/crypto-mining/vertcoin-hardware/) uses Scrypt too, but it implements the Adaptive N-Factor.
 You can read more about that [here](/crypto-mining/vertcoin-hardware/).

-## Just Looking to Acquire Ethereum?
+## Just Looking to Acquire Litecoin?
 <a target="_blank" href="https://www.binance.com/?ref=16557105"><img class="img-right img-small" src="/img/cryptocurrency/binance-logo.png" /></a>

 Don't get me wrong, mining Litecoin with our suggested mining hardware is *very profitable*.
 However, if you just want to get Ethereum, it's probably not the fastest route.